Shine like stars in the world. – Philippians 2:15

 12 Dear friends, you always followed my instructions when I was with you.
 And now that I am away, it is even more important.
 Work hard to show the results of your salvation, obeying God with deep reverence and fear.

 13 For God is working in you, giving you the desire and the power to do what pleases him.

-    Each child of God receives salvation when they accept the Lord Jesus Christ as their Lord and Savior.
+Each child of the King receives salvation when they accept the Lord Jesus Christ as their Lord and Savior.
 Paul is instructing all the Father’s children how to live out their salvation, that is, actualize it in real life.
 Paul employs a play on words.
 We are to “work out” because the Father “works in.”

 The Greek word translated work out is katergazomai.
 This word means to work to full completion, to put something totally into effect.
-This word is used describe how students “work out” a math problem.
+This word is used to describe how students “work out” a math problem.
 “In Paul’s day it was also used for ‘working a mine,’ that is, getting out of the mine all the valuable ore possible; or ‘working a field’ so as to get the greatest harvest possible” (Wiersbe).

 The Greek word translated working, is energeo.
 We get the English word energy from this word.
 This verb means to work, to be at work, to be operative, to put forth power.
 In other words, the Father is supplying the energy required to work out our salvation.
 But there is more.